mansi244/Task3/README.md

-You can now enter city name ...
+We can now select different cities

 Screen Shots :